sumpygump/worldtour-countries/data/anki-deck.md

 1. Select the correct Deck (matching the note type)
 1. Fields are separated by commas
 1. Make sure the check the box "Allow HTML in fields"
-1. The table of field mapping should match the fields in the CSV as described above
+1. The table of field mapping should match the fields in the CSV as described above.
+1-name, 2-code, etc. The 7th field is "Tags."

+Repeat the above for each deck and you should have all the cards.

+Make sure you copy the flag and map files into the Anki collection.media directory.